-\textbf{Metric based methods} compress the size of a network by selecting filters rely on hand-crafted metrics.
+\textbf{Metric-based methods} compress the size of a network by selecting filters that rely on hand-crafted metrics.
 We can further divide existing metrics into two types, local metrics \cite{li2016pruning, luo2017thinet, wen2016learning} and global metrics \cite{lin2018accelerating, molchanov2019taylor}.
 The first pursues to identify the importance of filters inside a layer.
-In other words, local metric based methods require human experts to design and decide hyper-parameters like channel number and then pruning filters in each layer according to $L1$ norm \cite{li2016pruning} or geometric median \cite{he2019filter}.
-These methods are not automatic and thus less practical in compressing various models.
-In addition, extensive experiments in \cite{blalock2020state, liu2018rethinking} suggest that filter-level pruning does not help as much as selecting a better channel number for a specific architecture.
+In other words, local metric-based methods require human experts to design and decide hyper-parameters like channel number and then pruning filters in each layer according to $L1$ norm \cite{li2016pruning} or geometric median \cite{he2019filter}.
+These methods are not {automated} and thus less practical in compressing various models.
+In addition, extensive experiments in {previous works} \cite{blalock2020state, liu2018rethinking} suggest that filter-level pruning does not help as much as selecting a better channel number for {an} architecture.
 The second designs a metric to compare the importance of filters across different layers.
-Such methods implicitly decide the channel number and thus alleviate the large amount of human efforts compared to local metric based methods.
+Such methods implicitly decide the channel number and thus alleviate a large amount of human effort compared to local metric-based methods.
 However, these methods usually perform network pruning followed by a data-driven and/or iterative optimization to recover accuracy, both of which are time-cost.